Tuchel worried about 'big injury' for Verratti

-Paris Saint-Germain coach Thomas Tuchel admitted he was "worried" about Marco Verratti after an injury scare.
+Every Ligue 1 match LIVE, only on beIN SPORTS.
+2-Week Free Trial.

-Verratti missed PSG's 1-0 friendly win over Sochaux on Wednesday after hurting his calf in training.
+Verratti missed PSG's 1-0 friendly win over Sochaux on Thursday (AEST) after hurting his calf in training.

-Amid concerns over star Kylian Mbappe, Verratti is also in some doubt for the Champions League quarter-final against Atalanta on August 12.
+Amid concerns over star Kylian Mbappe, Verratti is also in some doubt for the Champions League quarter-final against Atalanta on 13 August (AEST).

 Tuchel said he was concerned about Verratti, although he was still unsure about the severity of the Italy midfielder's injury.

 "We're worried because he took a nasty hit.
-It's a big injury," he told a news conference.
+It's a big injury," he said.

 "Now we will wait.
 I don't know exactly today's diagnosis, I have to talk with the doctor.